Student celebrating at the oceanWhere to Start: P.L.A.N.

 Reciprocal agreements between IUP and an international institution provide for an equal exchange of students.
 In a Crimson Exchange program, IUP students pay close to IUP in-state tuition and out-of-state fees for their credits abroad (based on 15 undergraduate credits).

-Students will work with their academic advisors to determine course equivalencies for the work they do abroad.
-Participants will be responsible for paying for flights, books, travel, etc. in addition to their regular IUP in-state tuition, while room and board vary with each exchange site.
+Students will work with their academic advisors to determine course equivalencies for their work abroad.
+Participants will be responsible for paying for flights, books, travel, etc., in addition to their regular IUP in-state tuition, while room and board vary with each exchange site.
 Students will most likely be in regular university classes with students from the host country and not in special classes designed for foreigners.
 Proficiency in the host language may be required.
 Programs are available for all majors, though some may be restricted to a specific department or college.
 Students should refer to specific program information for details.
 Students receive transfer credit, not grades.

 Faculty-Led Programs